sparamona/macguffin-node/INSTALL.md

 ## Troubleshooting

-### Error: ENOENT: no such file or directory, open 'init_db.sql'
+### Error: ENOENT: no such file or directory

-This means the Docker image was built from an older version of the code.
+If you see errors about missing files (`init_db.sql`, `dist/index.html`, etc.), the Docker image was built from an older version.
 Pull the latest changes and rebuild:

 ```bash
 cd /opt/macguffin